-Con Continued.
+Con tinued.
 Please refer to the previous page for task explanation.
-B. Identify the chord in the diagram. chord: C. What is the length of JP?
+B. Identify the chord in the diagram. chord: What is the locally of IDO Observed Declaration C. What is the length of JP?
 Show your work.
 Explain your reasoning.